Antoinerev/chainspringapp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is a prototype of the ChainSpring App which aimed at creating an alternative relationship to knowledge by letting users fill in a very limited number of ressources that had the most impact on their lives.

+Technical details:

-* Ruby version
+* Ruby 2.5.0

-* System dependencies
+* Rails 5.2.3

+* Vue 2.5 with webpacker

-* Configuration
+* Dependencies:

-* Database creation
+  * Axios

-* Database initialization
+  * vue-d3-network

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Postgresql

-* ...
+* Tested with rspec